CPF Accrued Interest on Property Sale 2026 | Nexus

 OA restored (P + I)S$572,100

-The seller paid S$700,000 a decade ago and sold for S$1,000,000 — a 43% gross appreciation.
-Their cash at completion is S$73,400.
-The rest (S$572,100) sits in their CPF OA.
-Wealth preserved, but transformed from liquid cash into restricted CPF balance.
+The seller paid S$700,000 a decade ago and sold for S$1,000,000.
+That is a 43% gross gain.
+Yet their cash at completion is S$73,400.
+The rest, S$572,100, sits in their CPF OA.
+The wealth is preserved.
+It has just moved from liquid cash into a restricted CPF balance.

-Private Property Worked Example — S$2M Condo, 10-Year Hold
+Private Property Worked Example: S$2M Condo, 10-Year Hold

 Brass balance scale on navy marble desk with cheque and gold coins on one pan and a miniature brass vault on the other — CPF refund obligation tipping the balance